bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 	-  be documented with a description for the method
 	- have documentation of the parameters and return types

-- Interfaces must also be documented to provide a description of the purpose of the interface
+- Interfaces must also be documented to describe the purpose of the interface

 #### Implementations
 Implementations are classes that define behavior for a given contract/interface.